Rejuvenate your poems with a bold, new wave of Chinese voices

 5 fortnightly sessions over 10 weeks.
 No live chats.
 Suitable for UK & International students.

 Transreading courses – co-curated with Elzbieta Wójcik-Leese – invite us to read poems brought to English by translation, English-language poems inhabiting other cultures, and multilingual poems whose English hosts other tongues.
 We translate texts and/or compose new poems in response to our readings; in this process of trans-reading and trans-writing we open our poetries to the multi-literate world.

 More information about how all our online courses work can be found on the Online Courses page.

 About David Tait View Profile

 David Tait lives in Nanjing, China, where he works as a teacher.
 His first collection Self-Portrait with The Happiness (2014) received an Eric Gregory Award and was shortlisted for the Fenton Aldeburgh First Collection and Polari First Book Prizes.
 A follow-up pamphlet Three Dragon Day (2015) won the Poetry Business Pamphlet Competition and was shortlisted for The Michael Marks Award.
-His new collection, The AQI, is out in October 2018.
+His new collection, The AQI, was published in October 2018.

 ‘Poetry School offers excellent value and high quality writing and sharing oportunities.
 I felt as if I’d received a personally tailored service and am looking forward to the next courses.’